The tide pools of Odiorne Point State Park are home to an array of fascinating plants and animals.

-Don’t forget, you can see many of the same creatures that live in the intertidal inside the Center at our Indoor Tide Pool Touch Tank.
+Don’t forget, you can see many of the same creatures that live in the intertidal inside SSC at our indoor tide pool touch tanks.

 Explore with Care